isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

 | IS (ASEAN) | 840 | 10 | 10 | 3 | 863 |
 | IS (Non-ASEAN) | 1600 | 10 | 10 | 3 | 1623 |

-●        The fees will be deducted around the 26th of every month except for the months of January, February, November and December.
-Deduction of January and February fees will be done together in February while the fees for November and December will be deducted in November.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The fees will be deducted around the 26th&nbsp;of every month except for the months of January, February, November and December.&nbsp; Deduction of January and February fees will be done together in February while the fees for November and December will be deducted in November.

-●        Please ensure you maintain sufficient funds in your bank account if you are paying via GIRO.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Please ensure you maintain sufficient funds in your bank account if you are paying via GIRO.

-●        We encourage all Singaporean students to sign up to use their Edusave accounts to pay for the 2nd tier miscellaneous and autonomous fees.
-If your child / ward does not have a standing order from primary school, you can email your request to [fmss@moe.edu.sg](mailto:fmss@moe.edu.sg).
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We encourage all Singaporean students to sign up to use their Edusave accounts to pay for the 2nd&nbsp;tier miscellaneous and autonomous fees.
+If your child / ward does not have a standing order from primary school, you can email your request to&nbsp;[fmss@moe.edu.sg](mailto:fmss@moe.edu.sg).

 (F) Financial Assistance Scheme (FAS) 2022
 ------------------------------------------

-Eligible applicants may **download the application forms for** [FAS](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/2022%20MOE%20FAS%20Application%20Form%20wef%2021.9.2021.pdf) and email the completed form(s) with the necessary supporting documents to [fmss@moe.edu.sg](mailto:fmss@moe.edu.sg) by **28 December 2021.**
+Eligible applicants may&nbsp;**download the application forms for**&nbsp;[FAS](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/2022%20MOE%20FAS%20Application%20Form%20wef%2021.9.2021.pdf)&nbsp;and email the completed form(s) with the necessary supporting documents to&nbsp;[fmss@moe.edu.sg](mailto:fmss@moe.edu.sg)&nbsp;by&nbsp;**28 December 2021.**

-For more information, you can click below for the [MOE FAS pamphlet](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/MOE%20FAS%20Pamphlet%202022.pdf).
+For more information, you can click below for the&nbsp;[MOE FAS pamphlet](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/MOE%20FAS%20Pamphlet%202022.pdf).

 Please note that incomplete submissions will result in a delay of your application.

-(G) Online Consent for Dental Services, , HPV Vaccination for Secondary 1 Girls and Annual Health Check
+(G) Online Consent for Dental Services,&nbsp;, HPV Vaccination for Secondary 1 Girls and Annual Health Check
 -------------------------------------------------------------------------------------------------------

 The Health Promotion Board (HPB)’s School Health and Dental Services will be conducting its annual health screening, immunization and dental services for your child.
-These services ensure the protection of your child’s health and early detection of health issues.
+These services ensure the protection of your child’s health and early detection of health issues.&nbsp;

-Please refer to the attached [letter](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/Letter%20to%20S1%20Parents.pdf) for more information.
+Please refer to the attached&nbsp;[letter](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/Secondary%201%20Registration/Letter%20to%20S1%20Parents.pdf)&nbsp;for more information.&nbsp;